jaspector

 Building permits required for all construction within the City of Prineville.

-Typical processing time is 2-3 weeks for plan review; dependent on workload, plan completeness, and whether planning review is triggered.
+Building permit processing times in Prineville, OR typically run 2-3 weeks for plan review; dependent on workload, plan completeness, and whether planning review is triggered.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Prineville, OR.
 The following work is generally exempt: Accessory structures (sheds, detached garages): nonhabitable, detached, one-story, less than 200 sq ft OR less than 15 feet floor-to-roof average height; Membrane-covered frame structures: nonhabitable, not more than 500 sq ft, one story, not closer than 3 feet to property lines; Decks/patios: not more than 200 sq ft, not more than 12 feet average roof height, not closer than 3 feet to property line; Deck/floor surfaces: not more than 30 inches above adjacent grade at any point.
 Note: Electrical, mechanical, and plumbing permits still required if systems installed.
 Local zoning/land-use approval required.
 Nonhabitable distinction is critical.
+When in doubt, confirm with the local building department before starting work.